List of parties to the Paris Agreement: European Union and its member states

+Sub-national territories

+Some sub-national territories of parties are subject to a territorial exclusion from their sovereign state that is party to the Agreement.
+The party can then extend the ratification of the Agreement to said territory.
+While the UK did not make any declaration upon ratification, it did so in National Communications, last in its 8th NC in 2022.
+The militarily used British Indian Ocean Territory is not mentioned as being excluded.

 Withdrawal from Agreement

 Article 28 of the agreement enables parties to withdraw from the agreement after sending a withdrawal notification to the depositary, but notice can be given no earlier than three years after the agreement goes into force for the country.
 Withdrawal is effective one year after the depositary is notified.
 Alternatively, the Agreement stipulates that withdrawal from the UNFCCC, under which the Paris Agreement was adopted, would also withdraw the state from the Paris Agreement.
 The conditions for withdrawal from the UNFCCC are the same as for the Paris Agreement.
 In the agreement no provisions for non compliance are stated.

 On 1 June 2017, then-US President Donald Trump announced that the United States would withdraw from the agreement.
-In accordance with Article 28, as the agreement entered into force in the United States on 4 November 2016, the earliest possible effective withdrawal date for the United States was 4 November 2020.
-If it had chosen to withdraw by way of withdrawing from the UNFCCC, notice could be given immediately (the UNFCCC entered into force for the US in 1994), and be effective one year later.
-On August 4, 2017, the Trump administration delivered an official notice to the United Nations that the US intended to withdraw from the Paris Agreement as soon as it is legally eligible to do so.
-The formal notice of withdrawal could not be submitted until the agreement had been in force for 3 years for the US, in 2019.
+Since the agreement entered into force in the United States on 4 November 2016, the earliest possible date it could notify its intention to withdraw was 4 November 2019.
+If it had chosen to withdraw by way of withdrawing from the UNFCCC notice could be given immediately, since the UNFCCC entered into force for the US in 1994.
+In both cases, withdrawal would be effective one year later.
 According to a memo obtained by HuffPost believed to be written by US State Department legal office, any "attempts to withdraw from the Paris Agreement outside of the above-described withdrawal provisions would be inconsistent with international law and would not be accepted internationally."

-On 4 November 2019, the United States notified the depositary of its withdrawal from the agreement, to be effective exactly one year from that date.
-In one of his first executive actions, President Joe Biden signed an order that would have the United States rejoin the agreement.
+On August 4, 2017, the Trump administration delivered an official notice to the United Nations that the US intended to withdraw from the Paris Agreement as soon as it was legally eligible to do so.
+On 4 November 2019, the United States notified the depositary of its withdrawal from the agreement, which became effective one year later.

-He was greeted by French President Emmanuel Macron with a "Welcome back to the Paris Agreement!"
+In one of his first executive actions, President Joe Biden signed an order for the United States to rejoin the agreement.
+Joe Biden was greeted by French President Emmanuel Macron with a "Welcome back to the Paris Agreement!".
+On January 20, 2025, shortly after his second inauguration, President Trump signed an executive order titled "Putting America First In International Environmental Agreements", to withdraw the United States from the agreement for a second time.